Second-Glance-Photo/App-Info-Page/index.md

 ### User Account
 Users may create account to purchase and store analysis credits.

-We only collect and store email address for authentication purpose and does not share personal info to any third parties.
+We only collect and store email address for authentication purpose and do not share personal info to any third parties.

 User may request account deletion; see below.